 '''

 server 1:

 Ldap user able to query, if not set connects as anonymous.
 For

 Active Directory append the domain name.
 Example:

 Administrator@my.domain.com

 #:user: 'admin'

 #:password: 'password'

 Ldap authentication method

 :auth_method: :simple

 Ldap server

 :host: localhost

 :port: 389

+Connection and authentication timeout

+#:timeout: 15

 Uncomment this line for tls connections

+'''

+'''

 #:encryption: :simple_tls

 base hierarchy where to search for users and groups

-'''

-'''

 :base: 'dc=domain'

 group the users need to belong to.
 If not set any user will do

 #:group: 'cn=cloud, ou=groups, dc=domain'

 field that holds the user name, if not set 'cn' will be used

-:user_field: 'cn'
+:user field: 'cn'

 for Active Directory use this user_field instead

-#:user field: 'sAMAccountName'
+#:user_field: 'sAMAccountName'

 field name for group membership, by default it is 'member'

 #:group_field: 'member'

 user field that that is in in the group group_field, if not set 'dn' will be.

-∽used
+⇔used

 #:user_group_field: 'dn'

 Generate mapping file from group template info

 :mapping_generate: true

 Seconds a mapping file remain untouched until the next regeneration

 :mapping_timeout: 300

 Name of the mapping file in OpenNebula var directory

 :mapping_filename: server1.yaml

 Key from the OpenNebula template to map to an AD group

 :mapping_key: GROUP_DN

 Default group ID used for users in an AD group not mapped

 :mapping_default: 1

 use RFC2307bis for groups

 if false, depending on your LDAP server configuration,

 set user_field and user_group_field 'uid' and group_field 'memberUid'

 :rfc2307bis: true

 this example server wont be called as it is not in the :order list

 server 2:

 :auth_method: :simple

 :host: localhost

 :port: 389

 :base: 'dc=domain'

 #:group: 'cn=cloud, ou=groups, dc=domain'

-:user_field: 'cn'
+:user field: 'cn'

 List the order the servers are queried

-:order:

-- server 1

-#- server 2
+:order is defined as a list of server names and/or nested lists

+of server names (representing the availability group).
+The servers

+in the main list are consulted in the order they are written until

+the authentication succeeds.
+In the nested server lists (avail.

+groups), user is authenticated only against the first online server.

 '''